 Although we maintain third-party professional liability insurance coverage and managed care errors and omissions policies, it is possible that claims against us may exceed the coverage limits of our insurance policies.
 Even if any professional liability loss is covered by an insurance policy, these policies typically have substantial deductibles for which we are responsible.
 Professional liability claims in excess of applicable insurance coverage could have a material adverse effect on our business, financial condition and results of operations.
-In addition, any professional liability claim brought against us, with or without merit, could result in an increase of our professional liability insurance premiums.
-Insurance coverage varies in cost and can be difficult to obtain, and we cannot guarantee that we will be able to obtain insurance coverage in the future on terms acceptable to us or at all.
+In addition, any professional liability claim brought against us, with or without merit, could result in an increase of our professional liability insurance coverage in the future on terms acceptable to us or at all.
 If our costs of insurance and claims increase, then our earnings could decline.